GregBrimble/playground/report/report.md

 ![PSO after 1000 iterations\label{pso_1000}](./assets/pso_25_05_2_2_1000.png){ width=45% }

-Using a higher $\omega$ value results in stuttered learning (best seen in the loss sparkline) and a poorer model, as demonstrated in Figure \ref{pso_08}.
+Using a higher $\omega$ value results in stuttered learning (best seen in the loss sparkline) and a generally poorer model, as demonstrated in Figure \ref{pso_08}.

 ![PSO with a higher $\omega = 0.8$\label{pso_08}](./assets/pso_25_08_2_2_350.png){ width=45% }